kambajuliet/test-repository/README.md

 # test-repository
-this is a test repository file I am using to get to understand how git-hub works
+this is a test repository file I am using to get to understand how git-hub works adn I love how it is working so far.